 You will develop your understanding of approaches to solving problems when governing in the corporate sector.
 Your studies will consider current issues and consider the social implications of governance.
 You will also focus on the impact of globalisation on international management practices.
 You will be equipped with the knowledge to enhance management decisions involving ethical choices.
 Finally, you will consider your assumptions about the role of managers and organisations in a complex and challenging context through the exploration of contemporary issues in CSR.

-Consultancy Project OR International Management in Practice: Study Trip
+Consultancy Project OR International Study Trip